Here’s How to Keep a Cat from Scratching the Furniture

 Check out these proven ways to keep your cat from destroying your upholstery

 Cats—the silly, moody, fluffy little guys we love to love.
 No matter how cute they are (or maybe how angry they are), much of our cats’ behavior is a mystery to us.
 Like, why do cats knead?
+Do cats know their names?
 And why do they love to tear up our couches and chairs?
 If you’re wondering about the best cat scratching posts and how to keep cats from scratching furniture, you’re in the right place.

 Why is my cat scratching the furniture?

 Cat body language can be confusing, but scratching is a normal aspect of cat behavior.
 In the wild, cats scratch their claws to remove the dead layer of claw (think of it like a cat manicure), which helps to keep their claws sharp for hunting.
 Scratching also lets them mark their territory.
 They have scent glands between their claws, and the scratch marks themselves are a visual sign to other cats that this area is occupied.
 Scratching and stretching also help them to keep their bodies in good shape.

 Can cats be trained not to scratch furniture?

 Good news: yes!
 While experts don’t believe cats can be trained to not scratch at all, they can definitely be trained not to scratch your furniture.
 As mentioned above, scratching is a primal instinct that helps cats in the wild, so your much-loved cat is simply being a cat.
 But worry not, there are ways to redirect their instincts.

 How do I get my cat to stop scratching my furniture?

 It isn’t fun when your feline friend decides to leave their calling card on your furniture, drapes or carpets.
 Luckily, here are some proven do’s and don’ts for keeping a cat from scratching furniture: